JakeWharton/jakewharton.com/_posts/2016-01-21-just-say-no-to-hungarian-notation.md

     When Android was purchased by Google, the Hungarian infection was already present.
 Changing it at this point would be needless churn and cause many conflicts across branches and third-party partners.

-With your continued support and activism on this topic, our generation could see this disease eradicated in our lifetime.
+With your continued support and activism on this topic, this disease can be eradicated in our lifetime.

 `mFriends` don't let `sFriends` use Hungarian notation!